-Brad Barger’s practice focuses on the procurement and protection of intellectual property rights, including patents, trademarks, trade dress, trade secrets, and copyrights.
-He has experience pursuing patent protection within a broad array of subject matters, including computer systems, telecommunications, software, plasma display circuits, mining and drilling equipment and electronics, synthetic diamond manufacturing, bio-medical devices, and many other technology fields.
+Brad understands that his clients are working to make their customer’s lives better through innovation and technology.
+Brad helps his client protect their hard-earned innovations through patents, trademarks, trade dress, trade secrets, and copyrights.
+Brad is passionate about helping clients bring their products to market and helps them with pursuing patent protection within a broad array of subject matters, including computer systems, telecommunications, software, plasma display circuits, mining and drilling equipment and electronics, synthetic diamond manufacturing, medical devices, and many other technology fields.

-Mr. Barger’s practice includes representing companies in many different stages, including companies in their earliest start-up stages and on up to some of the largest technology companies in the world.
-As part of that representation, Mr. Barger has provided strategic and leadership advice and assisted companies in developing aggressive IP strategies that protect the companies’ innovations and maximize the value of the companies’ IP portfolios.
+Companies in many different stages, including companies in their earliest start-up stages and on up to some of the largest technology companies in the world rely on Brad’s extensive experience.
+Brad’s experience includes advising a Fortune 500 Company through a complicated technology acquisition that included navigating through multiple competitor-owned patents within the targeted technology field.
+Brad has also managed multiple client’s intellectual property portfolios prior to and after the clients have gone public.
+Brad enjoys working with clients to develop custom-made intellectual property strategies, which includes providing strategic and leadership advice and assisting companies in developing aggressive IP strategies that protect the companies’ innovations and maximize the value of the companies’ IP portfolios.

-As a law student, Mr. Barger received the ABA-BNA Award for Excellence in the Study of Intellectual Property law and was selected by faculty and peers to receive the J. Reuben Clark Award for academic excellence, integrity, and service.
-Mr. Barger also received multiple honors for his performance in moot court and negotiation competitions and was invited to represent the law school as a member of the J. Reuben Clark National Moot Court Team.
-Additionally, Mr. Barger held leadership positions by serving as a Lead Dean’s Fellow, on the Student Bar Association Board, and as a member of the Moot Court Board.
+Recognized for his achievements, Brad’s awards include receiving the ABA-BNA Award for Excellence in the Study of Intellectual Property law and was selected by faculty and peers to receive the J. Reuben Clark Award for academic excellence, integrity, and service.
+He has received multiple honors for his performance in moot court and negotiation competitions and was invited to represent the law school as a member of the J. Reuben Clark National Moot Court Team.

-Prior to law school, Mr. Barger studied electrical engineering at Brigham Young University.
+Prior to law school, Mr. Barger received a B.S. in electrical engineering from Brigham Young University.